TheLightBringer616/TheLightBringer616/README.md

 # Luis Olivares (TheLightBringer616)

-I am an applied physics student in process of graduating and I am seeking a career as a Data Analyst or Data Scientist.
+I am an applied physicist in process and I am seeking a career as a Data Analyst or Data Scientist.
 <br>

 As an applied physicist, I have developed a strong understanding in mathematics and statistics, and a strong ability to solve a wide variety of problems.